EmmaSteinman/project3/src/userprog/lab2doc.md

 > you arrange for the elements of argv[] to be in the right order?
 > How do you avoid overflowing the stack page?

+We do all of the argument parsing and passing in the `setup_stack()` function.
+We initially tried implementing it in `process_start()`, but had trouble getting it to work there.
+Placing this code in `setup_stack()` makes sense because putting the arguments to a process on the stack is indeed part of setting up the stack for the new process.
+However, it does require us to also parse the name of the file to load and run earlier on, which is likely not the most efficient way to do it.

+In `setup_stack()`, if allocation of the new thread's page is successful, we parse the arguments from the command line using `strtok_r()` and place them in an array of character arrays called `args`.
+There is an arbitrary limit of 32 arguments per process.
+Then, we push information onto the stack as specified in the project description, starting at the top of the stack (higher addresses) and going down.

+First, we write each string in the in `args` to the stack.
+Each time we write one string, we save its address on the stack in another array, `argv`.
+We then write some zeroes to the stack to align following data on the word boundary, and write the contents of `argv` to the stack.
+Both times we write an array to the stack, we start writing with its last element and end with its first.
+This ensures that the pointers to the arguments are in the right order.
+At the end of writing the contents of `argv`, we also save the address of the first argument (the last one we wrote) and write that address to the bottom of the stack as well.
+This ensures that the program can find the pointers to the actual arguments.
+At the end, we write `argc` (the number of actual arguments) and a null pointer to the end of the stack.

+***HOW DO WE AVOID OVERFLOWING THE STACK PAGE***

 #### RATIONALE/JUSTIFICATION

 > A3: Why does Pintos implement strtok_r() but not strtok()?